 And of course, you can totally sriracha it up to add a little spice before digging in.
 That’s what I did!

-This flavorful cabbage noodle bowl is a healthy weeknight meal option.
+This flavorful tofu cabbage noodle bowl is a healthy weeknight meal option.
 It’s quick, easy, packed with veggies and also vegan and gluten-free.
-Adapted from the NY Times.

 - 12 ounces extra firm tofu, pressed and drained